Augustus Wollaston Franks: Administrator

 At the British Museum, and as director of the Society of Antiquaries of London, an appointment he received in 1858, he made himself the leading authority in England on medieval antiquities of all descriptions, upon porcelain, glass, artefacts of anthropological interest, and works of art later than the Classical period.

 In 1866, British and medieval antiquities, together with the ethnographic collections, were formed into a separate department under his superintendence, as Keeper of British and Mediaeval Antiquities and Ethnography.
 The Christy collection of ethnography in Victoria Street, London, was also under his care before its incorporation into the British Museum collections.

 He became vice-president and ultimately president of the Society of Antiquaries; and in 1878 he declined the principal librarianship (then the title of the executive head of the British Museum).

-Franks was elected a member of the American Philosophical Society in 1895.
+Franks was a member (No152) of the Roxburghe Club 1894-1897 and elected a member of the American Philosophical Society in 1895.

 Franks retired on his seventieth birthday in 1896.